wilmoore/frontend-packagers/readme.md

 The contenders
 ------------------------------------------------------------

-Of course, there are other players in the game; however, the following have caught my attention:
+The following tools have caught my attention:

 -   [bower][bower]
 -   [component][component]